henryle-n/Chasing-Aliens/README.md

 * Lev-2 consists of multiple filtering inputs, such as: "*Date*", "*City*", "*State*", "*Country*", "*Shape*" that allows user to further "tune-up" the query.
     * <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-2.A/">**Click here**</a> for UFO webpage level-2 demo

 **NOTE:** There are two "sub-branches" for level-2 labeled: "*2A*", "*2B*".
-The difference is that *2B* is an improved version with more efficient coding techniques compare to *2A*.
+The difference is that *2B* is an improved version with more efficient coding techniques/ workflow compare to *2A*.
 Everything else remains the same.

 <link rel="stylesheet" type="text/css" media="all" href="https://github.com/henryle-n/JavaScript-Challenge/blob/master/UFO-level-1/static/css/readmecss.css"/>